yobibyte/y/README.md

-# y: simple text editor
+# y: yobibyte's text editor

-Following [kilo](https://viewsourcecode.org/snaptoken/kilo/index.html) but in Zig
+I am following [kilo](https://viewsourcecode.org/snaptoken/kilo/index.html) tutorial but in Zig.
+The goal is to get to something simple first, and then add modalities/vim keybindings etc.